 Total payments due under the lease are amortized monthly over the life of the new lease using the straight-line method.
-Rental expense was \$639,074 and \$616,688 for the years ending December 31, 2015 and 2014, respectively.
-The difference between the recognition of rental expense under the straight-line method and actual cash payments is reflected as deferred rent in the accompanying consolidated statements of financial position and has a balance of \$81,685 and \$65,493 as of December 31, 2015 and 2014, respectively.
+Rental expense was \$641,656 and \$639,074 for the years ended December 31, 2016 and 2015, respectively.
+The difference between the recognition of rental expense under the straight-line method and actual cash payments is reflected as deferred rent in the accompanying consolidated statements of financial position and has a balance of \$73,478 and \$81,685 as of December 31, 2016 and 2015, respectively.